By Brandon Banks

 The process of becoming a PayFac typically involves the following phases:

-- Assessing the feasibility — Software companies should first assess whether becoming a PayFac aligns with their business goals, resources, and risk tolerance.
+- Assessing the feasibility — Companies should first assess whether becoming a PayFac aligns with their business goals, resources, and risk tolerance.

-- Selecting an acquiring bank — To become a PayFac, software companies need to partner with an acquiring bank to process payments.
+- Selecting an acquiring bank — To become a PayFac, companies need to partner with an acquiring bank (or sponsoring bank) to process payments.
 This relationship is crucial, so choosing the right bank is essential.

-- Completing the application process — Software companies must submit an application to the acquiring bank, which includes information about the company’s financials, ownership, and business model.
+- Completing the application process — Companies must submit an application to the acquiring bank, which includes information about the company’s financials, ownership, and business model.

-- Implementing technology and infrastructure — Once approved, software companies need to establish the technology and infrastructure required to handle payment processing, risk management, and compliance.
+- Implementing technology and infrastructure — Once approved, companies need to establish the technology and infrastructure required to handle payment processing, manage risk, and maintain compliance.